 - Oil Spills: Because penguins spend the majority of their lives at sea, oil spills and other oceanic pollution can be devastating.
 Even a small amount of oil can disrupt plumage weatherproofing, leaving a penguin susceptible to hypothermia.
 The birds will preen excessively while attempting to remove the oil, but ingesting the toxins can be poisonous.
-African penguins are especially threatened by oil spills because their most concentrated populations overlap trade shipping lanes, but all penguins suffer from water pollution.
+Oil spills especially threaten African and little penguins because their most concentrated populations overlap trade shipping lanes, but all penguins suffer from water pollution.

 - Invasive Species: Most penguins nest in huge colonies, often on isolated islands.
-Introduced predators can devastate even the largest nesting colony in just a few years, and unless the invasive animals – most often cats, rats, mice, dogs, rabbits or ferrets – are eliminated, the penguin populations may never recover.
-Even if the invaders do not directly harm the adult penguins, chicks or eggs, they may damage habitat and make it unsuitable for the penguins.
+Introduced predators can devastate even the largest nesting colony in just a few years, and unless the invasive animals—most commonly cats, rats, mice, dogs, rabbits, or ferrets—are eliminated, the penguin populations may never recover.
+Even if the invaders do not directly harm the adult penguins, chicks, or eggs, they may damage the habitat and make it unsuitable for the penguins.